vitorcanova/WcfLogger/README.md

 # WcfLogger
 Event base WCF log to hookup straight to the config file.

-You just need to add to your client config
+You just need to add to your config:

 	<system.serviceModel>
 		<extensions>